artefactual/archivematica-docs/admin-manual/maintenance/maintenance.rst

   curl DELETE "https://localhost:9200/_snapshot/es_backup_clientname/snapshot_transfers_20170726"

-For more information about ElasticSearch: https://www.elastic.co/guide/en/elasticsearch/reference/1.6/modules-snapshots.html

 **Restoring Elasticsearch**

 Before restoring, the snapshot repo has to be registered in elasticsearch (see preconfiguration).
-It can be restored in a different server, configuring the repo.path, registering the snapshot repo (different paths and repo names can be used) and copying the files inside the /backup/location/elasticsearch directory.
+It can be restored in a different server, configuring the repo.path, registering the snapshot repo (different paths and repo names can be used) and copying the files inside the ``/backup/location/elasticsearch`` directory.

 The index will have to be closed before restoration can occur.
 To close the index, post to the following _close endpoints, like so:

 .. code:: bash